jaittoka/jex/README.md

 jex
 ===

-Jex is a compiler that compiles scheme like language to javascript code.
+Jex is a compiler that compiles Scheme (or Lisp) like language to javascript code.

+Jex is implemented in Coffee Script.

 Usage example (in coffee script)
 ================================